jeskodes/milestone-project-1-jesk/README.md

 2. Where: The New Forest, Hampshire, UK.

 A bootstrap Carousel Template was chosen for two reasons: firstly, it requires javascript which I am not proficient in and secondly because part of the aim of this project was to develop knowledge and skills using and modifying code using Bootstrap.
 The challenges of using a Bootstrap template carousel have been:
--I don't fully understand how the whole thing works.
+- I don't fully understand how the whole thing works.
--Modifying parts of the carousel took some time and effort and often had knock-on effects on other aspects of the carousel that were unexpected.
+- Modifying parts of the carousel took some time and effort and often had knock-on effects on other aspects of the carousel that were unexpected.
--I initially started using a carousel template that used svg files rather than img files; this was problematic and after research and trial and error I eventually found an earlier version of the template which used images.
+- I initially started using a carousel template that used svg files rather than img files; this was problematic and after research and trial and error I eventually found an earlier version of the template which used images.
--I've noted in the code where I have modified the template, the main changes/addtions are:
+- I've noted in the code where I have modified the template, the main changes/addtions are:
-  -Adding images and styling to make them responsive and scale correctly.
+  - Adding images and styling to make them responsive and scale correctly.
-  -Stopping the carousel from scrolling immediately as the webpage loads as this was distracting.
+  - Stopping the carousel from scrolling immediately as the webpage loads as this was distracting.
-  -Moving the text overlay position and changing the colour and font.
+  - Moving the text overlay position and changing the colour and font.
-  -Changing the top margin so that the images fit.
+  - Changing the top margin so that the images fit.

 I initially modified the bootstrap template by hiding the text on xs and sm screens, however despite the images being responsive and scaling, they looked a bit narrow.
 I then made a separate hero image with text overlay to be displayed just for xs screens, and hid the carousel entirely.
 In this way, just the main product headline of the site - "Wildlife Photography Workshops" is shown.